Greg Bialecki

 Bialecki attended Harvard University for both his undergraduate studies and law school.
 In 2009 Bialecki was tapped to head up the Governor's efforts to bring controversial casino gambling to Massachusetts.
 The Boston Globe reported in 2011 that Bialecki may have violated state ethics laws by purchasing stock in two casinos during the time at which he was helping to craft legislation that would benefit those companies.
-Bialecki sold the stocks at a 30 percent profit only after being contacted by the Globe.
-Bialecki and Governor Deval Patrick have come under fire for failing to investigate Assistant Secretary for Policy and Planning Carl Stanley McGee (Stan McGee), their point man on casino legislation and negotiating a state casino compact with an Indian tribe, following his 2007 arrest in Florida where he was charged with sexually assaulting a 12- to 15-year-old boy.
+Bialecki sold the stocks at a 30 percent profit only after being contacted by The Globe.
+Bialecki and Governor Deval Patrick came under fire for failing to investigate Assistant Secretary for Policy and Planning Carl Stanley McGee (Stan McGee), their point man on casino legislation and negotiating a state casino compact with an Indian tribe, following his 2007 arrest in Florida where he was charged with sexually assaulting a 12- to 15-year-old boy.